Georgia Travel Insurance 2026

 Adventure Activities

 Standard travel insurance may exclude certain activities like off-road driving, skiing, or high-altitude hiking.
-If your Georgia trip includes mountain passes in a 4x4 vehicle, skiing at Gudauri, or trekking above 3,000 meters, verify that your policy covers these activities or purchase an adventure sports add-on.
+If your trip includes mountain passes in a 4x4, skiing at Gudauri, or trekking above 3,000 metres, check that your policy covers these activities.
+If not, add an adventure sports upgrade.

 Planning Your Trip